SquareJazz/MYH4HackerNest/README.md

 ## The Challenge

-Given our focus on building mentorship, knowledge-sharing, collaboration and FUN, we would like to challenge you to build something that will help others get in to coding.
-It could be a fun project (like building a robot), or it could be something that connects you to others who are looking for people to code with… Really it could be anything that ties in to encouraging people to code.
-The sky is the limit!

-## Alternate Challenge

 We partner with government bodies to help people get in to STEM fields and in particular, programming.
 Most recently we partnered with the UK and Canadian governments to do a hackathon for helping people with Dementia.
 We believe that the young people of today are even more inventive than us, so we would like to see you come up with someone that would help people in some way live a better life.

 You can use any language, system, or idea you want.